On the Distribution of Points of Valuation 1 for a Polynomial in Two Variables: Indicator random variables for valuation greater than

 in the case $r=2$.
 In the other case $r=1$, we have

-Clearly, these are not independent random variables in either case.
-However, the correlation coefficient is $-1/(p-1)$ for $r =2$ which is the majority case and hence they are close to being uncorrelated.
+Clearly, neither of these cases describe independent random variables.
+However, the correlation coefficient is $-1/(p-1)$ for the case $r =2$ and $1$ for the case $r=1$.
+Hence, the random variables are close to being uncorrelated when $r=2$, but display a linear relationship when $r=1$.

-For ease of notation, we now fix any order on $C_p$ for the rest of this article and denote $Y_i$ to be the random variable corresponding to the $i^{\mathrm{th}}$ point.
+For ease of notation, we now fix any order on $C_f(\mathbb{F}_p)$ for the rest of this article and denote by $Y_i$ the random variable corresponding to the $i^{\mathrm{th}}$ point.

-Recall from Section \ref{sec1}, that $m_{k,2}$ denotes the number of element-wise distinct $k$-tuples of points on $C_p$ whose associated matrix $B_k(\mathbf{P})$ given by \eqref{B_k} has rank $2$ with the first $2$ columns of $B_k(\mathbf{P})$ being linearly independent and $m_{k,1}$ denote the number of element-wise distinct $k$-tuples where $B_k(\mathbf{P})$ has rank $1$. \begin{proposition} For $k\geq 1$, we have
+Recall from Section \ref{sec1} that $m_{k}(f,p)$ denotes the number of element-wise distinct $k$-tuples of points on $C_f(\mathbb{F}_p)$ whose associated matrix $B_k(\mathbf{P})$, given by \eqref{B_k} has rank $2$ with the first two columns of $B_k(\mathbf{P})$ being linearly independent.
+Let $o_k(f,p)$ denote the number of element-wise distinct $k$-tuples where $B_k(\mathbf{P})$ has rank $1$ with at least one among the first two columns non-zero. \begin{proposition} For $k\geq 1$, we have

-\end{proposition} \begin{proof} For any element-wise distinct tuple $l_1, l_2,\cdots, l_k$, it is easy to see that $P(Y_{l_1}=Y_{l_2}=\cdots=Y_{l_k}=1)=n/p^2$ where $n$ is the number of solutions $(i,j)$ of the equation
+\end{proposition} \begin{proof} For any element-wise distinct tuple $l_1, l_2,\ldots, l_k$, it is easy to see that $P(Y_{l_1}=Y_{l_2}=\cdots=Y_{l_k}=1)=n/p^2$ where $n$ is the number of solutions $(i,j)$ of the equation

-In case the rank of $B_k(\mathbf{P})$ is $2$ and the first $2$ columns are linearly independent, there is a unique solution of \eqref{no-of-solns} and hence $n=1$.
-In case the rank of $B_k(\mathbf{P})$ is $1$, there are $n=p$ distinct solutions of \eqref{no-of-solns}.
-In the other cases, either rank of $B_k(\mathbf{P})$ is $3$ or the rank of $B_k(\mathbf{P})$ is $2$ and the first $2$ columns are linearly dependent, it can be seen that there are no solutions of \eqref{no-of-solns}.
+In the case where the rank of $B_k(\mathbf{P})$ is $2$ and the first two columns are linearly independent, there is a unique solution of \eqref{no-of-solns} and hence $n=1$.
+In the case where the rank of $B_k(\mathbf{P})$ is $1$ with at least one among the first two columns non-zero, there are $n=p$ distinct solutions of \eqref{no-of-solns}.
+The case where the rank of $B_k(\mathbf{P})$ is $0$ is ruled out by the condition on $f$ in Theorem \ref{thm1}.

+The remaining cases are those where the rank of $B_k(\mathbf{P})$ is either $3$, or $2$ with the first two columns linearly dependent, or $1$ with the first two columns zero.
+It can be seen that there are no solutions of \eqref{no-of-solns} in either of these remaining cases.

 Since $E[Y_{l_1}Y_{l_2} \cdots Y_{l_k}]= P(Y_{l_1}=Y_{l_2}=\cdots=Y_{l_k}=1)$, equation \eqref{eq-prop5} follows. \end{proof}